rfshelley/Documentation/ref-docs/smartapp-ref.rst

     The weather feature to get.
 This corresponds to the available "Data Features" in the Weather Underground API.

     `String`_ ``location`` *(optional)*
     The location to get the weather information for (ZIP code).
-If not specified, the location of the user's hub will be used.
+If not specified, the Location of the user's Hub will be used.

 **Returns:**
     `Map`_ - a Map containing the weather information requested.
 The data returned will vary depending on the feature requested.
 See the Weather Underground API documentation for more information.